-Lois Hedg-peth has more than 20 years of experience, working in various positions at AT&T Corp., prior to joining Direct Energy.
-She most recently served as President,

-Fixed Wireless Operations, where she implemented deployment of a consumer and small business network that increased from 100 to 300,000 customers within 15 months, as well as processes and support systems to service the network customers.
+Lois has more than twenty years of experience, working in various positions at AT&T Corp.
+She most recently served as President, Fixed Wireless Operations, where she implemented deployment of a consumer and small business network that increased from 100 to 30,000 customers within 15 months, as well as the process and support systems to service the network customers.

-During her tenure at AT&T, Ms. Hedg-peth supervised operations, regulatory affairs and consumer marketing initiatives for various business units.
+During her tenure at AT&T, Lois supervised operations, regulatory affairs and consumer marketing initiatives for various business units.